 The solution for this is a stroller footmuff — a must-have in the wintertime (or in San Francisco, the summertime, LOL).

-Stroller footmuffs (sometimes called stroller buntings or “bunting bags”) have slits in the back and bottom, so you can pass the straps through and install it into the stroller.
+Footmuff Stroller bags (sometimes called stroller buntings or “bunting bags”) have slits in the back and bottom, so you can pass the straps through and install it into the stroller.
 Unlike a blanket that will inevitably end up dragging on the ground and getting stuck in the wheels, a footmuff will stay in place for good.

 Yes, you could also rely on heavy clothing like a snow suit to keep your little one warm, but many babies and toddlers don’t love being stuffed into heavy, long clothing with sleeves.
 Also, kids outgrow clothing at a breakneck speed, so you may find that you use that adorable snowsuit only a couple of times.